junxit/us-congress-code/title-07/chapter-9/sec-198b.md

 ### Termination Date

-Section to terminate Dec.
-20, 2024, see section 942 of Pub.
+Section to terminate Mar.
+14, 2025, see section 942 of Pub.
 L. 106–78, set out in a Livestock Mandatory Reporting note under section 1635 of this title.